 The Bulletin is an online journal that discusses, states, and criticizes law that affects Nebraska and the Eighth Circuit in order to be a service to practitioners and scholars.
 The Bulletin publishes short scholarly commentaries regarding significant legal issues as well as short commentaries responding to articles and notes published in the Review.

-The Nebraska Law Review is led by six Executive Officers and a team of Executive Editors who oversee the editing process.
-The Review selects candidate members following the spring of their first year of law school based on their exemplary academic performance and ability to analyze and articulate complex legal issues in a written Note.
+The Nebraska Law Review is led by seven Executive Officers and a team of Executive Editors who oversee the editing process.
+The Review selects candidate members following the spring of their first year of law school based an ability to analyze and articulate complex legal issues in a writing competition.

 In 1922, the faculty of the University of Nebraska College of Law published the first Nebraska Law Bulletin "to state and criticize Nebraska law in selected fields, in such a way as to be of service to the profession."
 Over the years, the Nebraska Law Bulletin transformed into the Nebraska Law Review and considerably increased the scope of its inquiry.
 Now, the Review primarily publishes articles that are beneficial to practitioners and scholars in the Eighth Circuit, but the articles are beneficial to practicioners and scholars all across the United States.